Presidential Transition Council will make governance comfortable for in-coming president – Perm sec

 He said the briefing session was highly technical and apt and assured the members of the TTTT of ministry’s readiness to deliver on quick time, all the prayers as well as the directives of the Task Team to enable a seamless transition process.

-Kana revealed that the entire management of the MoD have been charged by the Minister of Defence, retired Maj.-Gen. Bashir Magashi to work with the TTTT to deliver within the stipulated deadline.
+Kana revealed that the entire management of the MoD had been charged by the Minister of Defence, retired Maj.-Gen. Bashir Magashi, to work with the TTTT to deliver within the stipulated deadline.

 He added that the process of the transition had the full support of the minister.